EC-DIGIT-CSIRC/openai-cti-summarizer/README.md

 # OpenAI API Quickstart - Python example app

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+It uses the [FastAPI](https://fastapi.tiangolo.com/) web framework.

 ## Setup